Rural development and agriculture in Togo

 Lead executing agency: Ministère de la Planification du Développement et de la Coopération (MPDC), Ministry of Development Planning and Cooperation

 Togo's economic growth has remained relatively stable in recent years, averaging five per cent.
 Nevertheless, many people are affected by unemployment and underemployment.
-Togo's agricultural economy is poorly developed, it contributes 40 per cent of gross domestic product.
+Although Togo's agricultural economy is poorly developed, it contributes 40 per cent of gross domestic product.
 However, there are potentials for improving the processing of agricultural products, most notably in rural areas.
-Exports are dominated by primary goods such as cotton and cocoa beans.
+Exports are dominated by primary goods such as cotton and coffee and cocoa beans.

-In order to solve the problem of poverty in rural areas, the Togolese development policy relies on structural changes in the economy through the expansion of agricultural value chains with high employment and export potential (‘National Development Plan 2018 to 2022’).
-State-funded investments have increased food production.
-However, efficient sustainable production systems, technical and organisational skills and innovative business models are still lacking.
-Along with strengthening the market focus, it is also necessary to ensure food security and improve the actual food quality.
+In order to solve the problem of poverty in rural areas, the Togolese development policy relies on the structural transformation of the economy.
+It aims to expand agricultural production chains with high employment and export potential.
+Although public investment has helped to increase food production in the past, efficient production systems, technical and organisational skills and innovative business models are still lacking.
+The market focus, food security and food quality all need to be improved significantly.

-The project, which is co-financed by the EU, is working with the Ministries of Agriculture and Industry, with cooperatives and producer associations as well as with processors and retailers on an improvement model for the individual value chains.
-The approaches aim to reduce transaction and production costs, increase processing output and improve value chain integration through organisations of small farmers and small to medium-sized processing enterprises.
-This will offer small farmers in particular an opportunity to generate sufficient income and to create and safeguard jobs in the processing industry.
-The project is supporting production for the domestic and international market with reliable self-sufficiency for small farmers.
+Small farmers are cooperating with small-sized to medium-sized processing enterprises to reduce transaction and production costs and, in this way, to increase production in the processing plants.
+This approach can give farmers in particular an opportunity to generate sufficient income.
+In the long term, it will create and safeguard jobs in the processing industry.
+The project is supporting production for the national and international market as well as the self-sufficiency of small farmers.
 Together with financial services providers, the project is developing loans that are adapted to the circumstances of small-scale farming.
-By advising the Togolese Government on the creation of favourable framework conditions, the project supports both investments in the country and exports in order to positively influence long-term economic growth.
+It advises the Government of Togo on improving the overall framework conditions for agriculture.
+The project supports both investments in the country and exports in order to positively influence long-term economic growth.